DoFangNotLiang/CapsLockON/README.md

 ______________________________________
 This is a tray application app.
-It will sit in the tray with 2 icons - 1 for capslock and 1 for numlock.
+It will sit in the tray with 1 icon showing wether numlock and capslock is toggled.
-The icons will switch between ON and OFF indicating if the buttons are toggled.

 The Program runs in an infinite while-loop and is on a 1 second threadSleep.